inno-devops-labs/S25-core-course-labs/app_python/README.md

 This repository contains Github Actions CI workflow. \
 It has the following job structure:

-**TLDR:** Pipeline runs CI tasks (installs dependencies, formats code, runs linter and tests), and then builds and pushes the updated image to Docker Hub.
+**TLDR:** Pipeline runs CI tasks (installs dependencies, formats code, runs linter and tests), then tests app for vulnerabilities using Snyk, and then builds and pushes the updated image to Docker Hub.

 1. CI tasks (`ci`)
    - Checkout